 - Other associated outbuildings

 Summertime temperatures are in the 70s and 80s.
 Fall temps range in the 60s and 70s during the day, with evening temperatures dropping into the 40s and 50s.
 Wintertime temperatures range from highs in the 30s to 40s during the day and dropping into the teens and 20s at night.
 Average annual precipitation is approximately 16.5 inches.
 Most of the Cattle Creek area is south-facing, so snowfall melts early in the spring, and the area is known for its milder, manageable winters.

-Three Meadows Ranch sits in the upper reaches of the Missouri Heights area above Carbondale, between Basalt Mountain and Cottonwood Pass, adjacent to national forest lands.
+Three Meadows Ranch sits at 7,200 to 8,600 feet in the upper reaches of the Missouri Heights area above Carbondale, between Basalt Mountain and Cottonwood Pass, adjacent to national forest lands.
 Missouri Heights is home to rural, mostly-south facing properties perched above the Roaring Fork Valley with big views of the snow-capped Elk Range.
 The Upper Cattle Creek section where Three Meadows Ranch is located is home to some of the last large private landscapes in the greater Roaring Fork Valley and because of this spaciousness, is home to bountiful wildlife that come off the adjacent national forest lands in the Red Table Mountains, seeking refuge in the ranch’s lower elevation aspen groves, gambel oak, sage, and lakes.